Mattheus85/BarkPark/project_documents/design_document.md

 ## 6.2. *GetParksActivity*
 * Accepts `GET` requests to `/parks`
 * Retrieves a list of parks
-    * By default, returns a list all parks in an arbitrary order
+    * By default, returns the corresponding ParksModel containing a list all parks in an arbitrary order
     * If the optional `location` parameter is provided, this API will filter the list to include only parks in the specified location
         * If `location` is invalid or doesn't exist, will throw a `LocationNotFoundException`